smaeul/impose/README.md

 restarting services.

 The following environment variables will be available to these scripts:
+- `COLOR`: a positive integer if the script should print colored messages
 - `IMPOSE`: a non-empty string
 - `LIB`: the path to a shell script containing library functions
 - `MODSRC`: the path of the module source directory, with no trailing slash